rozmanmg/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome!
 ---

-This is a post
+This is a byline